LCRERGO/notes/shell/profile-variables.md

 be read by zsh, since the default profile for zsh is *~/.zprofile*, the fix is pretty trivial: a simple symbolic link will do the trick.

+In case a display manager is being used the *~/.profile* may be read.
+In that case the way to set the login enviroment is to use the *~/.xsessionrc*.